Gyeongaa/Asian_clock/README.md

 ## Usage
-Run `python main.py` in the terminal.
-Make sure to be in the same directory where the repository is installed in the terminal.
-It will open an interactive GUI with which you can interact with.
+Open the terminal and change the current working directory to the one where the repository is installed.
+Run python main.py in the terminal.

-Each button will tell the current time in a different language.
-The text on each  button says "What's the time?" in the language it will speak.
-For example, in Romania people say "Cât e(ste) ceasul?" to ask about the current time.

-The slider at the bottom adjusts the speed at which the time is said.
-A setting of `1.5` will tell the time 1.5x faster than the default speech rate.
+An interactive GUI window will pop up, displaying an Asian map with flags marking five Asian countries.
+Next to each country, there is a button that the user can click on.
+When a button with the country's name is clicked, the clock will tell the current time in that country in its language.

+On the left side of the window, the current time in Singapore is shown by default.
+Below the time, there are two slider bars that allow users to adjust the speaking rate (0-2) and volume (0-1) of the audio according to their preferences.
+There is also a 'Toggle Mode' button that lets users switch to different modes.

+In the lower-left corner, there is a 'Set Custom Alarm' button, which allows users to set alarm times in one of the five Asian timezones to remind themselves of specific tasks.
+After the alarm is set, a text with the format 'Alarm Alarm_name: year-month-date hour-minute-second AM/PM is set' is diaplayed.

 ## Languages supported
 - Chinese